parvej-shah/donate-bangladesh-B10A5/README.md

 ## Design

-- **Navbar**: Create a visually appealing navbar with the following structure:
+- **Navbar**: Create a visually appealing navbar with the following structure:✅
   - Logo positioned in the middle.
   - "Blog" button on the left.
   - Account balance with a coin icon on the right.
   - "Donation" and "History" buttons in the center (as per Figma).
-- **Donation Cards**: Create 3 donation cards with the following details:
+- **Donation Cards**: Create 3 donation cards with the following details: ✅
   - Image on the left.
   - Donation title.
   - Donation info.
   - Current donation amount.
   - Input field for donation amount.
   - Button for submitting the donation.
-- **History Section**: Initially hidden and empty.
+- **History Section**: Initially hidden and empty.✅

 ## Functionalities